 |PLSCS/ENTOM 4440||Integrated Pest Management||4 cr||Spring|

 Equivalent transferred courses can be substituted.
-For students with majors such as Agricultural Sciences and Plant Science, addition of this minor helps prepare them for the Certified Crop Advisor examination, which provides an important credential for jobs in agriculture and environmental management.
-A complete list of requirements and eligible courses is available on the SIPS Minor Application Form.
+For students with majors such as Agricultural Sciences and Plant Sciences, addition of this minor helps prepare them for the Certified Crop Advisor examination, which provides an important credential for jobs in agriculture and environmental management.

 Prof. Antonio DiTomasso